Svatoslav Štěpánek: Murders

-On April 5, 1936, 40-year-old dairy farmer Františka Třísková disappeared in the early morning while making her regular milk deliveries.
-When it was discovered that her probable last stop was the Štěpánek residence, whose current sole occupant was Svatoslav due to his mother undergoing surgery in Modra, the local authorities went to question him. Štěpánek denied seeing Třísková on that day, claiming that he had been sleeping and had then going to the evangelical church.
+On 5 April 1936, 40-year-old dairy farmer Františka Třísková disappeared in the early morning while making her regular milk deliveries.
+When it was discovered that her probable last stop was the Štěpánek residence, whose current sole occupant was Svatoslav due to his mother undergoing surgery in Modra, the local authorities went to question him. Štěpánek denied seeing Třísková on that day, claiming that he had been sleeping and then gone to the evangelical church.
 He was cleared of suspicion after a friend of Třísková falsely claimed that she had talked to her for several hours, supposedly after she already visited the Štěpáneks' house.
 In actuality, Štěpánek shot Třísková in the head while she was pouring milk for him in the kitchen, before dragging the still-living victim to the laundry room and finishing her off with an axe blow to the head.
 He then ripped her belly open, cutting off her breasts and removing skin from her head, before finally dismembering the corpse into 11 pieces.
 After washing his clothes, he then wrapped the remains and a milk jug in bags and buried them in his backyard.
 Following her mother's disappearance, Třísková's daughter was tasked with doing the deliveries, and it is alleged that when she went to the Štěpáneks' house one day, Svatoslav asked her whether she knew anything new about her mother.
 When she replied in the negative, Štěpánek supposedly replied that she'll "see her soon".

 While she was absent from the house, Štěpánek's mother had arranged for her sister, Anna, to make food for him.
-On May 17, since she was busy, she decided to send in her 20-year-old daughter, Jiřina Šťastná, to deliver the food, explicitly forbidding her from entering the premises.
+On 17 May, since she was busy, she decided to send in her 20-year-old daughter, Jiřina Šťastná, to deliver the food, explicitly forbidding her from entering the premises.
 Disregarding her mother's advice, Šťastná entered the house and hand-delivered the food to Svatoslav, who then proceeded to shoot her in the eye.
 To make sure she was dead, he then stabbed her in the heart, and then dragged the body to the cellar, where he undressed it, planning to mutilate it later.
 However, Anna, worried that her daughter still hadn't returned, sent her son to ask for her. Štěpánek claimed that she had left long ago and sent his cousin away, but unconvinced by his claims, Anna went to the house herself.
 While examining the surroundings, she noticed a bag that her daughter used to carry food in.
 Knowing that she would never leave without it, she began inspecting it, noticing that it had traces of blood on it, leading to the cellar.
 She then went down there, where she discovered her daughter's nude body.

 Bewildered by the discovery, Anna confronted Štěpánek, who panicked and tried to flee.
 He managed to escape into the garden and subsequently went to a nearby hill, where he attempted to hang himself from a tree.
 A passing postmaster noticed this, however, rescuing the young man and then escorting him to the police station.